-The word 'calculus' means that logical operations are denoted by mathematical symbols of composition and multiplication, and the operations upon them constitute a special algebra.
-To each proposition A there corresponds a certain set Ω_A of points in phase space in which the proposition is true.
-The set Ω_A is called the support of the proposition A. The example, the support Ω_A of the proposition $x^2 + p^2 < 1$ is a circle of unit radius on the x, p plane with center at the origin.
-If we have two propositions A and B, and proposition C is that at least one of the two propositions A and B is valid, we say that proposition C is the sum of A and B, and we write this in the form of the equation
+The word 'calculus' means that logical operations are denoted by mathematical symbols of addition and multiplication, and the operations upon them constitute a special algebra.
+To each proposition A there corresponds a certain set $\Omega_A$ of points in phase space in which the proposition is true.
+The set $\Omega_A$ is called the support of the proposition A. The example, the support $\Omega_A$ of the proposition $x^2 + p^2 < 1$ is a circle of unit radius on the x, p plane with center at the origin.
+If we have two propositions A and B, and proposition C is that at least one of the two propositions A and B, and we write this in the form of the equation